 Step 3: Perform Gap Analysis and Create Plan

-With your goals in mind, the next step in restructuring is to do a gap analysis of where various elements of your program are now vs. where you goals have identified they would be after a restructure.
+With your goals in mind, the next step in restructuring is to do a gap analysis of where various elements of your SMS implementation are now vs. where your goals have identified they would be after a restructure.

 The purpose of this activity is:

-- Understand which SMS elements will need to be address by the restructure;
+- Understand which SMS elements will need to be addressed by the restructure;

 - The scope of the change management for restructuring; and